What is an insurance plan document?

 The following things are not your plan document:

 Generic clinical guidelines.
 Insurance companies have general criteria for when they will cover gender reassignment surgery.
 Those are known by many names such as a medical policy, clinical guideline, or clinical review criteria.
+This is a generic document that generally applies to all of the specific plans that insurance company administers.
 Although it is not your plan document, you will need this document.
 You can search for your insurance company's policy on the list we've compiled of gender reassignment coverage policies.
+If your insurance company's policy is not listed there, please let us know.

 Summary of Benefits and Coverage.
 This is a chart that all health plans are required to provide.
 It lists things such as copays, co-insurance, and deductibles.
 It will give you an idea of how much you will have to pay out of pocket for care and the date on which out out-of-pocket maximum resets.

-Benefits overview.
+Benefits overview or open enrollment guide.
 Employers may provide a colorful document that describes the various benefits offered by the company.
 This will often include things other than health benefits, such as short-term disability benefits, life insurance, or dental benefits.
 If it lists multiple health plans to choose from, it is probably not your plan document.

 Is my employer required to give me my plan document?